Tony and Linda Olin start their DeDannan cruising season

 We are late returning to DeDanann this year, I was dragged by the heels shouting to help the boys carry out some refurbishment works to some fine old Georgian buildings that we have on Mountjoy Square, they have started to spend some money after years of austerity now that property is coming back into value and rents are healthy again, I never really mind working on site, but I find working in the office gruelling with the changes in the way business is now done, internet banking, talking to machines when dealing with utility companies, no humans at our local bank anymore -just machines on the wall, the human touch is going out of business and one is just an account number more and more as the years go by.

-My office always had a banjo and guitar sitting in their stands, most lunch times Eoin and I would strike up and The marina at Marmarisplay a few tunes, a few musicians working nearby that we knew would regularly call to us for lunch and we would play sessions there, no business would ever be done in my office during lunch or phones either land or mobiles would be answered between 1.00 and 2.00, that sadly all stopped over the years that I have gone, one can’t go for lunch but the boys are constantly taking mobile calls, and doing business has no boundaries anymore, they certainly look a hell of a lot more stressed than me and I think they are suffering from 'cellular fatigue.'
+My office always had a banjo and guitar sitting in their stands, most lunch times Eoin and I would strike up and play a few tunes, a few musicians working nearby that we knew would regularly call to us for lunch and we would play sessions there, no business would ever be done in my office during lunch or phones either land or mobiles would be answered between 1.00 and 2.00, that sadly all stopped over the years that I have gone, one can’t go for lunch but the boys are constantly taking mobile calls, and doing business has no boundaries anymore, they certainly look a hell of a lot more stressed than me and I think they are suffering from 'cellular fatigue.'

 I found myself coming home in the evenings dreaming about the wonderful cruising grounds of the Mediterannean, this is what kept me going knowing we were heading back soon, even Alfie would look up at me drearly every morning as if to say “when are we going back to the boat”.